 In 2009, IMS formed a joint venture with A.P.
 Moller-Maersk (“Maersk”) to design, finance, manufacture and transport IMS high performance buildings to major markets around the world.
 Maersk invested several million dollars in the R&D of the new technology-based IMS high performance building system and financed initial prototype buildings.

 The goal of the joint venture was to create a building system that leverages the size and footprint of a traditional shipping container, making it easy and cost effective to transport anywhere in the world through established standardized methods, while utilizing an innovative new building system that is reconfigurable, relocatable, sustainable and long lasting.
 The iMod Building System is a result of that joint venture.

 Maersk and IMS utilized a heavy steel, innovative moment-frame design to create an iMod that achieves forty feet of clear span in a multi-story configuration without requiring internal structural columns or walls or external trusses.
 We also engineered an intra-floor bolting system that precludes the need to weld iMods together, greatly simplifying and expediting the process of adding (or subtracting) modules in either vertical or horizontal configurations.

-By 2011, IMS had installed its initial prototype high performance buildings in Portsmouth, Virginia, Guam, Chile and Haiti.
-In 2014, IMS decided to dedicate its focus on the California classroom market.
+By 2011, IMS had installed its initial prototype buildings in Portsmouth, Virginia, Guam, Chile and Haiti.
+In 2014, IMS pivoted its focus to the market for school classrooms in California.

-In 2018, in order to accommodate full commercial production, IMS leased a 100,000-square-foot former Navy submarine factory on Mare Island located one hour north of San Francisco.
+In 2018, to accommodate full commercial production, IMS leased a 100,000-square-foot former Navy submarine factory on Mare Island located one hour north of San Francisco.